The Three Shires Head walk is an iconic place to visit in the Peak District and is one of the classic waterfall walks.

 From the car park at Gradbach, take the footpath from at the back of the car park next to the brook, then cross the little wooden bridge and follow the water across a field to the road.

-Turn left onto the road, heading uphill then look for a footpath, which looks like someone’s driveway.
+Turn right onto the road, heading uphill then look for a footpath, which looks like someone’s driveway.
 Go through a metal gate, signposted with a yellow arrow, then across several muddy fields heading towards the hills.

 You will walk alongside the boundary, a drystone wall whilst passing through about six gates and lots of mud.